 No VAT to add to prices listed

-The ‘British Flag’ as it was known at the time, was introduced by King James VI and I of Scotland and England.
-The design was a combination of the St Andrew Cross and the St George Cross until 1801.
-It was almost 200 years until the Flag was transformed into its current design as decreed by King George lll, in 1801.
-The new amendment was to add the St Patrick’s Cross of Ireland to the existing National flag of Britain, creating the iconic red, white and blue Union that is now recognised throughout the world as the flag of the United Kingdom.
+The ‘British Flag,’ as it was known then, was introduced by King James VI and I of Scotland and England.
+The design combined the St Andrew Cross and the St George Cross until 1801.
+It was almost 200 years until the Flag was transformed into its current design as decreed by King George III in 1801.
+The new amendment was to add the St Patrick’s Cross of Ireland to the existing National flag of Britain, creating the iconic red, white, and blue Union now recognised worldwide as the flag of the United Kingdom.

-The flag design is often mistakenly called the “Union Jack.”
-While it may seem simple at first glance, fully sewn Union Flags are quite intricate and typically require significant labor to produce.
-Despite the widespread availability of printed versions in today’s digital age, there remains a strong demand for fully sewn Union Flags.
+The flag design is often incorrectly referred to as the “Union Jack.”
+While it may appear simple at first glance, fully sewn Union Flags are quite intricate and require a considerable amount of labour.
+Despite the widespread availability of printed versions in today’s digital age, there is still a strong demand for fully sewn Union Flags.

 We take great pride in following the traditional methods used to create the national flag of the United Kingdom.